 “It’s Not That Important”

 Another cognitive psychology distortion is minimizing positive things.
-Imagine this: Your boss calls you into their office to tell you how pleased they are with your performance and they've decided to give you a promotion.
-But you tell yourself you didn't do anything special except stay at the job long enough.
-And even though others wanted the promotion, you think it's meaningless.
-So, you don't feel happy, excited, or positive.
-A cognitive therapist can help you recognize that, yes, this is a significant recognition of the outstanding work you’ve accomplished.
+Imagine this hypothetical scenario: Your boss calls you into their office to tell you how pleased they are with your performance, and they've decided to give you a promotion.
+You tell yourself you didn't do anything special except stay at the job long enough.
+Even though others want the promotion, you feel like it's meaningless, so you don't feel happy, excited, or optimistic.

 “I Feel That Way, So It’s True”